lmfit/uncertainties/doc/user_guide.rst

   >>> print square.std_dev()
   0.004

+Details on the classes made available by this package can be found in the :ref:`Technical Guide <classes>`.

 The various independent contributions to an uncertainty can be directly obtained.
 This is made easier when the variables are tagged: